grafter-ca/requirement-analysis/README.md

 Requirement Analysis is not just about collecting information — it's about asking the right questions, validating needs, and ensuring alignment across technical and non-technical stakeholders.

+## ❗ Why is Requirement Analysis Important?

+Requirement Analysis is one of the most critical stages in the Software Development Life Cycle (SDLC).
+It sets the foundation for the entire development process by clearly defining what the software is expected to do.

+Here are three key reasons why Requirement Analysis is essential:

+### 1. Ensures Project Success

+A well-executed requirement analysis process ensures that developers understand exactly what the client or end-user needs.
+This alignment minimizes the chances of building the wrong product and increases overall customer satisfaction.

+### 2. Saves Time and Cost

+Identifying and clarifying requirements early in the project lifecycle helps avoid costly rework and delays.
+It reduces ambiguity, miscommunication, and unnecessary changes during development, which helps projects stay on time and within budget.

+### 3. Provides a Solid Foundation for Design & Testing

+Requirements act as a blueprint for both software design and quality assurance.
+Developers use them to create architecture and UI/UX flows, while testers use them to define test cases and validation criteria.
+Without clear requirements, both design and testing phases become unreliable.

+---

+In short, Requirement Analysis is not just a step—it's the **backbone** of software development that bridges stakeholder expectations and technical execution.